Trial of Abdullah Öcalan: Appeal before the Court of Cassation in Turkey

 By October 1999, Öcalans lawyers appealed before the Court of Cassation, demanding the commutation of the death sentence, arguing their client should have been tried by a different article of the Turkish Penal Code, with which the death penalty would not be able to be applied.
 The Court of Cassation confirmed the death sentence on 25 November 1999.

 Commutation of the sentence

 Upon the abolition of the death penalty in Turkey in August 2002, in October of the same year the security court commuted his death sentence to life imprisonment.

 Reactions to the death sentence

 International

-On the same day, Amnesty international demanded a re-trial and in August 1999 published a special issue on the trial called "Death sentence after unfair trial" showing the trials deficiencies.
+On the same day, Amnesty international demanded a re-trial and in August 1999 published a special issue on the trial called "Death sentence after unfair trial" showing the trial’s deficiencies.
 Also in June 1999, Human Rights Watch (HRW) questioned the fact that witnesses brought by the defense were not heard in trial while Asma Jahangir the UN Special Rapporteur on extrajudicial, summary and arbitrary executions, stated that the verdict of a death sentence after a trial in which the fair standards were not respected violated the rights of life.